remcotroost/osx/README.md

 ### Reinstall

-If you have already installed OSX but want to reinstall it, simply reboot the machine and hold down CONTROL+R.
+If you have already installed OS X but want to reinstall it, simply reboot the machine and hold down CONTROL+R.
 This will load the installer from the recovery partition and allow you to use Disk Utility, reinstall the system, etc.

 ## Clone Project